RoboticAgents/manny-the-manufacturer/writing/report.md

 ## Team Working Strategy

-Our teamworking strategy was to have at least two people testing at the same time while one person worked on the report.
+Our team work strategy was to have at least two people testing at the same time while one person worked on the report.
 Katie worked a lot with coding the robots movements.
 Danny and Pallas helped to make the resin cubes.
 Pallas and Katie designed the board for the robot to sit on.
 We all worked on the hardware